collabnix/govc/README.md

-# Managing Virtual Infrastructure using GOVC
+# Managing VMware Virtual Infrastructure using GOVC

 govc is a vSphere CLI built on top of govmomi.